There are different types of snakes in Virginia, both venomous and non-venomous.

 11. Queen Snake

 Most queen snakes may be found in Virginia’s western and southwest regions.
-Usually, they have a length of two feet.
+Usually, they are two feet long.
 They seldom grow more than two and a half feet in length.

-Queen snakes have tan or olive color patterns with cream or yellow stripes running down the sides of their bodies.
+Queen snakes have tan or olive-colored patterns on their bodies, with cream or yellow stripes running down the sides.

-These types of snakes in Virginia like to reside in the vegetation adjacent to bodies of water, such as lakes and streams.
-The main thing they eat is crayfish.
+These snakes in Virginia like to reside in vegetation adjacent to bodies of water, such as lakes and streams.
+They eat crayfish mainly.

 12. Brown Water Snake